Ragekill3377/Titanox/Readme.md

 This framework also uses ``breakpoint hooks``.
 Inspired from: [The Ellekit Team](https://github.com/tealbathingsuit/ellekit)

 ## Features
 - **Breakpoint hooks**: Apply upto maximum 6 hooks via breakpoints at runtime.
+These are **software breakpoints**.
+They don't have any actual limit, but by default it's set to '6' (same as hardware breakpoints) in ``breakpoint.h``. you can adjust this.
+Will need to modify some code :p.

 - **Inline Function hooking (by offset)**: Hooks functions via symbols.
 Under the hood, its instruction patching.
 - **Function Hooking (by symbol)**: Hook functions and rebind symbols (fishhook).
 FUNCTIONS MUST BE EXPORTED!!!
 - **Method Swizzling**: Replace methods in Objective-C classes.